Gerd Weber: Defection to the West

-In January 1981, he along with two teammates (Peter Kotte and Matthias Müller), were arrested by the Stasi, just as they were to travel to Argentina for an international match.
+In January 1981, Weber along with two teammates (Peter Kotte and Matthias Müller) were arrested by the Stasi, just as they were to travel to Argentina for an international match.

 Weber had allegedly had contacts to West German side 1.
 FC Köln, and had solicited escape plans, intending to defect to West Germany.
 Weber was sentenced to two years and three months in prison by the Dresden District Court (Bezirksgericht Dresden).
 After eleven months he was released.
 However, he was banned from returning to professional football.

 During an away match with SG Dynamo Dresden against FC Twente in the 1980-81 UEFA Cup in October 1980, Weber received a slip of paper with a supposed offer from 1.
 FC Köln.
 The offer was then renewed in connection with the match against Standard Liège in the next round of the cup.
 However, the offer did not come from representatives the club, but from impostors.
 The offer was said to be the solo effort of a busybody.
-(Note: In reality, the purported representatives of 1.
-FC Köln were SG Dynamo Dresden supporters, who had themselves left East Germany six months earlier.)
+In reality, the purported representatives of 1.
+FC Köln were SG Dynamo Dresden supporters, who had themselves left East Germany six months earlier.

 The Stasi got wind of Weber's plan.
 Weber, Kotte and Müller had been reported by an unofficial collaborator (IM).
 The Stasi did not know that the supposed offer did not come from 1.
 FC Köln.
 Weber had solicited plans to defect, but the other two had not.
 Weber had even informed his girlfriend of his decision to accept the supposed offer and leave East Germany, with the intention that she would be smuggled out to the West Germany via another socialist country at the same time.
 Extensive activities in preparation for the escape were what put the Stasi on Weber's trail.
 With Lutz Eigendorf's defection to West Germany only half a year away, the Stasi cracked down hard.